 Blue Roses Falling, Big Muddy’s latest endeavor shown online March 26-29, serves as a kind of middle ground and completes the triptych of digital works presented this season.
 The evening-length premiere is mostly similar to Collide in approach, with a pre-performance speech recorded by Big Muddy’s leadership team seated in armchairs at the Grandel and static camera shots of the full stage.
 An interlude employs elegant video effects (designed by Marc Macaranas) that playfully distorts the dancers’ images.
 This part gets us closer than would be possible even in the cozy Grandel, zooming in so close on their bare feet that we can see sock marks and leg hair.

 I might be getting ahead of myself, however that section, a slightly trippy intermezzo within artistic director Brian Enos’ latest opus, feels like the lynchpin holding the two halves of the 45-minute piece together.
 Another through-line: original music by Fancy Feelings, a Brooklyn-based duo comprised of Oli Chang (Animal Feelings) and Zac Colwell (Fancy Colors).
 The new set of tracks suits Enos’ choreographic sensibilities to a tee: moody and enigmatic in some places and downright snappy in others.
 The score mixes electronic sounds with recognizable instruments like piano, guitar, saxophone—is that a cow bell?
-Or maybe a pan flute?!?
+Or maybe a pan flute to?!?

 The dance, too, vibes on feelings that are both natural and contrived.
 The first half is performed in white, button-down dress shirts, open and untucked from the dancers’ simple black pants.
 Before the intermezzo, they swap the pedestrian garb for classically dancey, long-sleeved blue biketards.
 The music feels deeply inspirational here, informing hip shifts and shoulder pulses when a beat occasionally drops and smooth, silky solos and group canons characteristic of most of Enos’ abstract works when the music is more atmospheric.